YukunJ/LeetCode-Practice-by-Tag/Stack+Queue/726-Number of Atoms.md

 **Hints**:

-+ To parse formula[i:], when we see a `'('`, we will parse recursively whatever is inside the brackets (up to the correct closing ending bracket) and add it to our count, multiplying by the following multiplicity if there is one.
++ To parse ```formula[i:]```, when we see a `'('`, we will parse recursively whatever is inside the brackets (up to the correct closing ending bracket ```')'```) and add it to our count, multiplying by the following multiplicity if there is one.
 Otherwise, we should see an uppercase character: we will parse the rest of the letters to get the name, and add that (plus the multiplicity if there is one.)

 -----------